cstrab/spreadsheet-db/README.md

 - [x] Frontend:
     - [x] useGrid.ts - update handleUpdate bulkUpdateData case to predict backend ids after update (i.e. start from id=1 always since we will reset id count for the table), this will improve bulk update performance
+        - Tested with 150k row data, xlsx import / UI render (3s), update (negligible), bulk update (20s), read (10s)
     - [x] General - Add navigation bar with custom asset symbol and version number
     - [x] General - Incorporate links into navigation bar, main side link "Tables" with dropdown for table list
     - [x] useGrid.ts - Light cleanup of UI and styling
-    - [x] General - Display count of row entries under the AGGrid component
+    - [x] General - Display count of row entries under the AG Grid component
+    - [ ] General - Fix bug where if bulk-update fails the Add Row and Remove Row buttons are still greyed out
+    - [ ] General - Fix bug where if blank rows are added and update is selected, they remain rendered
 - [ ] Backend:
-    - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)
-    - [ ] dao.py - Implement custom DAO for each data table
     - [x] main.py - Change /read to a GET request instead of POST and pass table_name as parameter
     - [x] main.py - Change /update to a PATCH request instead of POST since is a partial update
     - [x] main.py - Change /bulk-update to a PUT request instead of POST since is a full update
+    - [ ] main.py - Fix bug where if in middle of /bulk-update or /read and exit page request continues
+    - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)
+    - [ ] dao.py - Implement custom DAO for each data table
     - [ ] main.py - Create schema for response of each endpoint (i.e. /read and /update since they return data)
-    - [ ] main.py - Fix bug where if in middle of /bulk-update or /read and exit page request continues
+    - [ ] main.py - Update cors middleware

 - [x] Database: No Requirements
 - [ ] Setup:
     - [ ] Update .sh files to incorporate any Frontend/Backend changes, may need to put the ID reset as part of shell script by passing the database type and then using the correct query statement in dao.py
 - [ ] Local Testing:
-    - [ ] Combine local testing steps to a single docker-compose file, must allow for time for setup to run before starting the app
+    - [ ] Combine setup and build phases into a single docker-compose
 - [x] CI/CD: No requirements
 - [x] Deployment: No requirements
 - [x] General:
     - [x] High-level architecture diagram
-    - [ ] Update sample.gif demo
+    - [x] Update sample.gif demo

 - [ ] Internal Code Review:
     - Current Limitations/Feedback:

 ## Phase 3:

-Goal: Deployment and UAT (User Acceptance Testing) in DEV environment
+Goal: UAT (User Acceptance Testing)

 Stage: MVP (Minimum Viable Product) - The app will be considered MVP after this phase.
 Breaking changes are expected and more frequent during this phase.
 Unit test coverage is recommended, but there are no coverage requirements.
-Deployment to DEV environment and feedback collection is required.
+Feedback collection is required.

 - [ ] Frontend:
 - [ ] Backend: